mastodon/documentation/Contributing-to-Mastodon/Translating.md

 #### Update node packages and ruby gems

-You'll need to run these command in the root of your source code folder:
+You’ll need to run these command in the root of your source code folder:
 ```
 bundle install
 yarn install